Xafy/ordering_System/README.md

 - update the database keys in the the .env file to what suits you
 - in the cmd run "php artisan migrate --seed"
 - in the cmd run "php artisan serve"
-- assign an admin from the database "give the user role_id = 1"
+- assign an admin from the database " give the user role = 'is_admin' "